Turkey and Lamb Burgers With Dill Sauce

 Ingredients

-- Burger Buns: I use Soft White Hamburger Buns for these.
-But, Whole Foods makes a great one if you don't want to make them from scratch.
+• Burger Buns: I use Soft White Hamburger Buns for these which is my favorite bun ever!
+But, Whole Foods makes a good organic option if you don't want to make them from scratch.

-- Cucumber: The organic cucumber goes so well with the dill and gives these a nice crunch.
+• Cucumber: The cucumber goes so well with the dill and gives these a nice crunch.

 *For a full list of ingredients and measurements, visit the recipe card below.